gillenbrown/LEGUS-sizes/docs/index.md

 **`age_yr`, `age_yr_min`, `age_yr_max`**

-Cluster age (in years) and its minimum and maximum allowed value from LEGUS.
+Cluster age in years and its minimum and maximum allowed value from LEGUS.
 This uses the deterministic SED fitting method presented in [Adamo et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ApJ...841..131A/abstract).

 **`mass_msun`, `mass_msun_min`, `mass_msun_max`**

-Cluster mass (in solar masses) and its minimum and maximum allowed value from LEGUS using the same SED fitting as `age_yr`.
+Cluster mass in M<sub>⊙</sub> and its minimum and maximum allowed value from LEGUS using the same SED fitting as `age_yr`.

 ### Fit Parameters